Chapter 29 : Hate

 Slowly, we started to climb down the way we came up, the air between us tense.
 All I wanted was to find Lilia and not have to think about all these emotions swirling around inside of me.
 I was confused.
 Muddled.
 How was it that whenever we were alone, Potter and I ended up either screaming at each other or snogging like mad?
 It didn’t make any sense.

 Nothing made any sense.

-All I knew was I needed to talk to Dom about this, maybe have a good rant, maybe eat some Ben&Jerry’s (‘some’ meaning a whole pint).
-I was too confused, running around like an idiot and not knowing what to do, when in reality, all I wanted was to wallow in my own troubles.
+All I knew was I needed to talk to Dom about this, maybe have a good rant or a pint of ice cream, or both.
+I was so confused, running around like an idiot and not knowing what to do, when in reality, all I wanted was to wallow in my own troubles.

 By the time we were halfway down, I was completely fed up when we heard the voice.
 “Jamie?
 Benny?”